Mike Mangold: Death

 Mangold died on December 6, 2015, in an air crash.
-His Aero L-39 Albatros crashed due to engine failure and exploded shortly after takeoff at about 2:20 p.m. from Apple Valley Airport, California, killing Mangold and one other person on board.
+His Aero L-39 Albatross crashed due to engine failure and exploded shortly after takeoff at about 2:20 p.m. from Apple Valley Airport, California, killing Mangold and one other person on board Geza Decsy.
 He was survived by his wife Julie, also an aerobatic pilot, and their children Nick and Melissa.